Center for Student Involvement is the department responsible for the symbolic structure policy.

 Freedom of speech is important at UC Davis.
 The University is a marketplace of ideas where the discussion of a wide variety of issues is both desirable and encouraged.
 UC Davis students have chosen symbolic structures as a powerful means of communicating their ideas.
 Therefore, as a campus we have determined that it is appropriate to permanently designate a site as a “symbolic speech” area where such structures might be placed.
 This policy shall govern such structures.

-A symbolic structure may be placed within the designated site by any registered student organization, campus interest group, or full-time student, staff, or faculty member upon completion of a reservation through Conference & Event Services (CES).
+A symbolic structure may be placed within the designated site by any registered student organization, campus interest group, or full-time student, staff, or faculty member upon completion of a reservation through Conference and Event Services (CES).
 Student sponsors (including student organizations) are encouraged to meet with the staff of the Center for Student Involvement to work out details of the proposed structure, prior to approaching CES for the reservation itself.
 Faculty and staff must work out details of the reservation directly with the staff of CES.

 An area on the decomposed granite just off the northeast corner of the Quad is designated as an area for the placement of symbolic structures.
 This area is bounded on its east perimeter by East Quad Avenue; on the west by the Quad itself; on the north by the sidewalk running east and west just south of Memorial Union; and on the south by an imaginary line running perpendicular to the Quad and East Quad Avenue at a distance of about 65 feet from the north boundary of the site.
 Within this site, structures must be set back at least three feet from East Quad Avenue and at least six feet from the grassy edge of the Quad.